 When a leader works on elevating their self-awareness, they not only increase their emotional intelligence, they also equip themselves to prevent emotional exhaustion.
 The body and mind provide plenty of warning signs (like the ones listed above) that let a person know something’s amiss.
 When someone gains more self-awareness, they’re able to sense and acknowledge the problem before their mind starts spiraling.

 To grow self-awareness:

-- Do a body, mind, and spirit scan each day and write down how you’re feeling.
+- Practice relaxation techniques like a body, mind, and spirit scan each day and write down how you’re feeling.

-- Develop a plan for tackling any problems or negative emotions that arise.
+- Develop a plan for tackling emotionally exhausting work.